tuva-health/docs/docs/terminology/icd-10-cm.md

 3. Within the ICD-10-CM Files section, select the hyperlink titled "Code Descriptions in Tabular Order" to download the associated ZIP file
 4. Unzip the downloaded file and open "icd10cm_order_\{year}"
 5. Save the "icd10cm_order_\{year}" as a text file
-6. Load the text file into the below python script:
+6. Load the text file into the below python script and run:

+*Since the text file contains fixed-length fields, the following Python script can be used to convert it into a CSV file.*
     ```python
     import pandas as pd

+    #This function converts the text file into a dataframe with single field 'Text'
     def text_to_dataframe(input_file):
         with open(input_file, 'r', encoding='utf-8') as file:
             lines = file.readlines()